 Are Cosmetic Brands Finally Realising the Power of the Arab Consumer?

 As someone who frequently visits the Middle East, I’ve come to see that Arab women are just as interested in beauty products just as much as their counterparts in London or New York if not more.
 There are salons and spas on almost every street in Saudi Arabia and in Dubai, spas and nail bars are incredibly popular.
-I recently met Alex Epstein, former contestant of The Apprentice in 2010, and we had a very interesting conversation about the beauty market in the Middle East and how brands such as Illamasqua are very popular in the Emirates.
+I recently met Alex Epstein, former contestant of The Apprentice in 2010 and founder of Concoction, and we had a very interesting conversation about the beauty market in the Middle East and how brands such as Illamasqua are very popular in the Emirates.

 The cosmetics market in the Middle East is huge with it being worth more than $2.1 billion but there are many brands that simply haven’t recognised how successful they’d be should they decide to start trading in the Middle East, especially countries such as Lebanon, Saudi Arabia and the UAE.
 A make-up artist I know from Dubai was expressing her disappointment at how Tom Ford cosmetics are unavailable to her in the Emirates and many brands launch their products a lot later after launching in the UK and USA.